project-sunbird/sunbird-quml-player/README.md

   - Run `npm i` in root folder
   - In `projects/quml-library` Run `npm i`
   - In `projects/quml-library` Run `npm run mybuild` once this run completely run next command
-  - Run `npm run serve` in root folder (This will copy assets from the `quml-library` to the library dist folder)
+  - Run `npm run serve` in root folder (This will copy assets from the `quml-library` to the library dist folder and serves the project)
   - Now it will be served on `http://localhost:4200/`
   - To build the web-component run `npm run build-web-component`